On the Satisfaction Probabilities of $k$-CNF Formulas: Conclusion and Outlook

 The connection to propositional logic is simple (known as an \emph{algebraization} of the formulas): For a propositional formula $\phi$ we define $\operatorname{algebraic}(\phi)$ as follows: If $\phi$ is a propositional variable~$x_i$, the algebraization is just the rational variable~$x_i$ with $x_i =0$ meaning false and $x_i = 1$ meaning true; for negations we have $\operatorname{algebraic}(\neg \phi) = 1-\operatorname{algebraic}(\phi)$; and for conjunctions we have $\operatorname{algebraic}(\phi_1 \land \phi_2) = \operatorname{algebraic}(\phi_1) \cdot \operatorname{algebraic}(\phi_2)$.
-In this way, we have $\beta \models \phi$ iff $\operatorname{algebraic}(\phi)(\beta(x_1),\dots,\beta(x_n)) = 1$, we have that $\operatorname{algebraic}(\phi)(a_1,\dots,a_n) \in \{0,1\}$ holds whenever $a_i \in \{0,1\}$ (we call such $a_i$ \emph{binary}), and we have $\sigma(\phi) = \sigma(\operatorname{algebraic}(\phi))$.
+In this way, we have $\beta \models \phi$ iff $\operatorname{algebraic}(\phi)(\beta(x_1),\dots,\beta(x_n)) = 1$, we have that $\operatorname{algebraic}(\phi)(a_1,\dots,a_n) \in \{0,1\}$ holds whenever $a_i \in \{0,1\}$ (we call such $a_i$ \emph{binary}), and we have $\Prob{\phi} = \Prob{\operatorname{algebraic}(\phi)}$.

 For $\phi \in k\Lang{cnfs}$, the polynomial $\operatorname{algebraic}(\phi)$ is a product $\prod_{i=1}^m p_i$ of ``clause'' polynomials~$p_i$ that depend on at most~$k$ variables and have degree at most~$k$.
-Akmal and Williams~\cite{AkmalW2021} ask about the computational complexity of deciding~\eqref{eq-algebra} when $P = \prod_{i=1}^m p_i$ for arbitrary degree-$k$ polynomials $p_i \in \mathbb Q[x_1,\dots,x_n]$ that are given as input; and also for special cases like the restriction that $p_i(a_1,\dots,a_n) \in [0,1]$ holds for binary $a_i$.
-Given the importance of algebraization techniques in computational complexity theory, this seems like a natural and important question to ask -- and the results of the present paper shed some light on it (although they do not completely solve it).
+Akmal and Williams~\cite{AkmalW2022} ask about the computational complexity of deciding~\eqref{eq-algebra} when $P = \prod_{i=1}^m p_i$ for arbitrary degree-$k$ polynomials $p_i \in \mathbb Q[x_1,\dots,x_n]$ that are given as input (instead of the exponentially many factors of~$P$); and also for special cases like the restriction that $p_i(a_1,\dots,a_n) \in [0,1]$ holds for binary $a_i$.
+Given the importance of algebraization techniques in computational complexity theory, this seems like a natural and important question to ask -- and the results of the present paper shed some light on it (although they do not completely solve it) as we can use the same techniques to show that whenever the range of values that the polynomials~$p_i$ may have for binary~$a_i$ is a well-ordered subset of~$[0,1]$, then deciding \eqref{eq-algebra} is easy (lies in $\Class{AC}^0$), while otherwise it is hard (is $\Class{NP}$- or even $\Class{PP}$-hard).

-First, $\Class{PP}$ is a general upper bound on the complexity of deciding~\eqref{eq-algebra}, at least when the degree of $P$ is at most polynomial in~$n$: \begin{proposition} For all $\delta \in \mathbb Q$, deciding on input of a polynomial $P\in \mathbb Q[x_1,\dots,x_n]$ of degree polynomial in~$n$ whether $\sigma(P) \ge \delta$ holds, lies in~$\Class{PP}$. \end{proposition} \begin{proof}[Sketch of Proof Idea] Branch on all possible $a_i$ and evaluate~$P$ in polynomial time. \end{proof}